 - Pure Maple syrup is healthier when compared to table sugar, or other sweeteners.

 How Is Maple Syrup Made?

-The process of obtaining maple syrup involves several steps: preparation for maple sap-collecting season, done in early springtime.
+The process of making maple syrup involves several steps: preparation for maple sap-collecting season, done in early springtime.

 After the holes are created in the trunks of maple trees, the precious sap leaks out and gets trapped in special containers.

-Up until this point, it appears that based on how it’s made, maple syrup is entirely vegan-friendly.
+Up until this point, it appears that based on how it’s made, organic maple syrup from maple trees is entirely vegan-friendly.

 However, this is where things can get a bit messy.
 The next step is boiling the maple sap, which allows the syrup to become more concentrated and dense.

 Still, sometimes this stage of the production process may involve some animal ingredients that can end up in your organic maple syrup container.

 After the boiling process, ‘’The syrup is graded based on its color and strength, with Canada having a slightly different system to the United States, and even that in the US differing slightly between states.’’

 Pure maple syrup is 100% pure, unlike imitation maple syrups that come with some suspicious ingredients like chemical food dyes, stabilizers, artificial maple extract, or honey.